 - Normal permissions in Kahootz allowing you to edit that document - if you don't see actions to upload a new version of this document on the document page then you don't have permissions to edit that document or another user has it locked.

-- A computer running Microsoft Windows with Office 2016 - not an Apple Mac, Linux computer or a Mobile device.
+- A computer running Microsoft Windows with Office 2016 or later - not an Apple Mac, Linux computer or a Mobile device.

 - The appropriate MS Office application already installed on your computer.
 The edit is done in your desktop application, not in your web browser.

-- If you’re on a work computer, your IT department may have chosen to disable the custom URI schema that enable Microsoft Office applications to be started from the browser.
+- If you’re using a work computer, your IT department may have chosen to disable the custom URI schema that enable Microsoft Office applications to be started from the browser.

-- If you have MS Office installed but the required Office application does not start when you click on the “Edit in Office” button, try to Repair your Office installation.
+- If you have MS Office installed but the required Office application does not start when you click on the “Edit in Office” button, you can try to repair your Office installation.

-Sometimes an update to Office can cause the custom URI schema to stop working & Repairing Office often fixes it - click here for "how-to" Repair Office.
+- Sometimes an update to MS Office can cause the custom URI schema to stop working.
+Repairing Office often fixes it - click here for steps on how to do this.

-If you need to talk to your IT Department about the required custom URI schema, the scheme names used are "ms-word", "ms-excel" and "ms-powerpoint".
+Kahootz Tip: If you need to talk to your IT department about the required custom URI schema, the scheme names used are "ms-word", "ms-excel," "ms-powerpoint" "ms-project" and "ms-visio."
+Support for these schemas is usually included as part of the initial Microsoft Office installation.